Message from the President

 General Employer Action Plan

-Since fiscal 2017, Kanematsu annually holds Bring Your Child to Work Day.
+Kanematsu has held an annual Bring Your Child to Work Day since fiscal 2017.
 By helping to deepen colleagues' understanding of and build support for their workmates balancing work and childcare while enhancing communication and understanding among families regarding work and the Company, this event is intended to increase employee motivation and foster a sense of belonging within the Company.
 We also hope that it will provide an opportunity for all employees to think about their own work-life balance.
-On the day of the event, the participating children saw displays of the products handled by each division, took a tour of the Company, and practiced exchanging business cards with the company president and executives.
+On the day of the event, the participating children saw displays of the products handled by each division, took a tour of the Company, practiced exchanging business cards with the company president and executives, and made paper fans with messages of encouragement for their working parents.